IrvanDimetrio/Car-Price-Prediction-Using-XGBoost/README.md

 ## 💻Demo Streamlit Car Price Prediction App💻

-For the Demo app, you can check my<b><a href ="https://irvandimetrio-car-price-prediction-using-xgboost-myapp-ysbzcg.streamlitapp.com/"> Streamlit</a></b>
+For the Demo app, you can check My<b><a href ="https://irvandimetrio-car-price-prediction-using-xgboost-myapp-ysbzcg.streamlitapp.com/"> Streamlit</a></b>
 <br>

 ## 🖋 About Project